Our Children's Stories

 Melody

-At the age of thirteen, Melody was entering the child welfare system for a second time because her mother struggled with mental illness.
-She was in her fourth placement when her caregiver contacted Advokids.
-Melody had disclosed that she had been in the child welfare system before, at age five, and had lived for one year with her out-of-state grandparents, John and Karen.
+At the age of thirteen, Melody was entering foster care for the second time because her mother struggled with mental illness.
+She was in her fourth placement when her foster mom contacted Advokids because Melody had disclosed that she had been in foster care before when she was 5, and had lived for one year with her out-of-state grandparents.
 She had not had any contact with them since.
 Melody expressed a desire to reconnect with her grandparents and live with them again.

-Advokids’ Hotline staff suggested that Melody’s caregiver have John and Karen contact Advokids directly.
-Our Hotline staff learned that they had never been notified that Melody was in foster care in California.
-Our Hotline staff instructed John and Karen on the proper court forms to use to petition the juvenile court for placement.
-Advokids also assisted John and Karen with providing critical information to Melody’s attorney and her Court Appointed Special Advocate in order to advocate for Melody’s needs.
-The court ultimately granted an extended holiday visit for Melody with her grandparents.
-The visit was successful and Melody was placed with John and Karen permanently.
-Melody now enjoys a life with a large extended family of her grandparents, aunts, uncles and cousins all around her.
+Advokids’ legal staff advised Melody’s foster mom to have the grandparents contact Advokids directly.
+Upon learning that the grandparents had never been notified that Melody was in foster care in California, Advokids’ legal staff instructed the grandparents on how to file a petition in juvenile court in California and ask that Melody be returned to their care.
+Advokids also assisted them with contacting Melody’s attorney and the assigned Court Appointed Special Advocate to share information about Melody’s history and family ties.
+In response to the grandparent’s petition, the court granted an extended holiday visit for Melody with her grandparents.
+The visit was successful and Melody was placed in their care permanently.
+Melody now enjoys a life surrounded by a large extended family including aunts, uncles and cousins.

 Marco

-Valerie proclaims: “As the adoptive mother of this magnificent little boy who had to go through hell and back, I can say with my whole heart that Advokids actively, practically, and without exception, worked to keep our son safe and healthy– consistently over many years.
+“As the adoptive mother of this magnificent little boy who had to go through hell and back, I can say with my whole heart that Advokids actively, practically, and without exception, worked to keep our son safe and healthy.
 When there was no hope, Advokids was there.”

 Scarlett